California Should Move Forward with Commercial AV Testing

 • Autonomous Means Many Things to Many People.
 California defines an AV as a vehicle that is equipped with autonomous technology which is capable of operating the vehicle without active physical control or monitoring by a human operator.
 There are six levels of AV technology, which derive from the Society of Automotive Engineers (SAE) International and are set forth in figure on the next page.
 Different regulations apply to each level of automation.

-Many states are using SAE International’s Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles, standard J3016 (SEP2016) as the basis for their regulations.
+Many states are using SAE International’s Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles, standard J3016 as the basis for their regulations.
 Use of a standard set of regulations is imperative to avoid conflicting regulations that would impede travel between states.
 The National Conference of State Legislatures maintains a searchable database of AV bills at http://www.ncsl.org/research/transportation/autonomous-vehicles-legislative-database.aspx in an attempt to keep states on a consistent path and pave the way for streamlined deployment across the United States.
 Division 16.6, Section 38750 of the California Vehicle Code requires the DMV to develop regulations for testing and public use of autonomous vehicles.

-Recognizing the rapid advancement in technology, the DMV also promulgated regulations for the post-testing deployment of AVs in California, including completion and certification of completion of safety testing, significant insurance coverage requirements, a law enforcement interaction plan, and, for Level 5 AVs, communication link between the vehicle and a remote operator, as well as the ability to transmit collision data.
-Although this regulation does not allow for testing of commercial or freight AV technology, the DMV indicates that it is evaluating the unique safety and economic impacts of commercial AV through further study.
+Recognizing the rapid advancement in technology, the DMV also promulgated regulations for the post-testing deployment of AVs in California, including completion and certification of completion of safety testing, significant insurance coverage requirements, a law enforcement interaction plan, and, for Level 5 (fully automated) AVs, communication link between the vehicle and a remote operator, as well as the ability to transmit collision data.
+The DMV also recently granted some of the first on-road approvals for companies to deploy in California, paving the way for additional development.

 The Policy Issues